Affordable Care Act: Coverage

 The law caused a significant reduction in the number and percentage of people without health insurance.
 The CDC reported that the percentage of people without health insurance fell from 16.0% in 2010 to 8.9% from January to June 2016.
 The uninsured rate dropped in every congressional district in the U.S. from 2013 to 2015.
 The Congressional Budget Office reported in March 2016 that approximately 12 million people were covered by the exchanges (10 million of whom received subsidies) and 11 million added to Medicaid.
 Another million were covered by ACA's "Basic Health Program", for a total of 24 million.
 CBO estimated that ACA would reduce the net number of uninsured by 22 million in 2016, using a slightly different computation for the above figures totaling ACA coverage of 26 million, less 4 million for reductions in "employment-based coverage" and "non-group and other coverage".

 The U.S. Department of Health and Human Services (HHS) estimated that 20.0 million adults (aged 18–64) gained healthcare coverage via ACA as of February 2016; similarly, the Urban Institute found in 2016 that 19.2 million non-elderly Americans gained health insurance coverage from 2010 to 2015.
-In 2016, CBO estimated the uninsured at approximately 27 million people, or around 10% of the population or 7–8% excluding unauthorized immigrants.
+In 2016, CBO estimated the uninsured at approximately 27 million people, or around 10% of the population or 7–8% excluding undocumented immigrants.

 States that expanded Medicaid had a 7.3% uninsured rate on average in the first quarter of 2016, while those that did not had a 14.1% uninsured rate, among adults aged 18–64.
 As of December 2016 32 states (including Washington DC) had adopted the Medicaid extension.

 A 2017 study found that the ACA reduced socioeconomic disparities in health care access.

 The Affordable Care Act reduced the percent of Americans between 18 and 64 who were uninsured from 22.3 percent in 2010 to 12.4 percent in 2016.
 About 21 million more people have coverage ten years after the enactment of the ACA.
 Ten years after its enactment studies showed that the ACA also had a positive effect on health and caused a reduction in mortality.